lucapalamenti/GeographyApp/README.md

 - Display maps in center of screen instead of top left
 - When finishing a game, display regions that you struggled with
 - Add "Borders" table to database that tells you what regions a region borders
-- Ability to add disabled regions to a map
 - Incorrect inputs shown at end
 - No map gamemode has no end
 - Something to do with having to scroll up and down when deleting multiple maps at bottom